cloudfoundry/bosh-google-cpi-release/docs/bosh/README.md

 ## Deploy supporting infrastructure automatically
 The following instructions offer the fastest path to getting BOSH up and running on Google Cloud Platform.
 Using [Terraform](terraform.io) you will provision all of the infrastructure required to run BOSH in just a few commands.

-If you would like a detailed understanding of what is being created, you may instead follow the instructions in [Deploy supporting infrastructure manually](#deploy-manual).

 ### Requirements
 You must have the `terraform` CLI installed on your workstation.
 See [Download Terraform](https://www.terraform.io/downloads.html) for more details.